-As a healthcare professional that is positioned on the ‘natural’ side of the fence I do my best to respect and work with the interventions and outcomes on the ‘western’ side.
-I do this because I know we are all humans and despite the apparent fence between us, we are all on the side of trying to help other humans.
-For that reason, I have now found myself more on the fence than on a particular side - not because I am trying to make a decision between the two but because I deeply understand the need to mediate between the two.
-As an MD friend of mine recently said, “They are gonna do it anyway, so we may as well try to figure something out.”
+As a healthcare professional that is positioned on the ‘natural’ side of the fence, but always finds herself in the middle anyway, I always do my best to respect and work with the interventions and outcomes on the ‘western’ side.
+I do this because I know we are all humans and, despite the apparent fence between us, we are all on the side of trying to help other humans.
+I have a developed a deep need to understand and mediate between the two.
+Both sides have the same imperfect humans working in them and the only way to sort out the mess our healthcare system is in, is to work with what we have.
+As an MD friend of mine said to me recently, about those that pursue both forms of medicine and don't consider consequences of doing so without guidance, “They are gonna do it anyway, so we may as well try to figure something out.”

-I agree with them.
+I agree with her.
 I believe we need to create some kind of bridge between the two worlds that has less landmines than the current trek.
-I also believe that we need to come to terms with the fact that no matter what kind of medicine a person is looking to for answers, the same underlying cause and effect is at work.
-The lack of awareness of that cause and effect is concerning.
+I also believe that we need to come to terms with the fact that no matter what kind of medicine a person is looking to for answers, it is the same underlying cause and effect that is messing everything up.
+The lack of awareness of that cause and effect, is very concerning.

 There are so many people that choose to use just one form of health care and ignore the other(s.)
 What they often don’t know is that they are losing the potential benefit, balance and perspective of the other.
 In the free world we live in, to lose the benefit of what those other perspectives could bring, is a tragedy on so many levels.
 It's also very inefficient.
-There are also those that do engage in both worlds of medicine but they do not understand how to register one with the other properly and the results can be unpredictable at best.
-This can make an issue even more expensive in the long term.
+There are also those that do engage in both worlds of medicine, however, they do not understand how to register one with the other properly.
+The results of that can be unpredictable at best and at worst, can make the issue even more expensive in the long term.
 None of these options are ideal.
 The back and forth, and hopping to and fro, leads to very full cupboards with mixed results.
+Never mind mixed meds and supplements that cause new symptoms, that no one can figure out.
 Rarely are any permanent or long term solutions found.

-Walking out of that appointment I realized that I was on to something embarrassingly obvious.
+Walking out of that appointment I realized that I was on to something embarrassingly obvious about humanity and our society.
 It took saying it that way, out loud in real life, for the final pieces to fall into the puzzle for me.

-There is also another layer to this problem and it’s a very human one and it's getting to be a very expensive one - a burden placed not just on our healthcare system but on the companies that employ the people in that healthcare system.
+There is also another layer to this problem.
+It’s a very human one and it's getting to be a very expensive one - a burden placed not just on our healthcare system but on the companies that employ the people that are cared for in that system.

 Many doctors, nurses, therapists and other practitioners, express the state of feeling like a failure after a day of seeing patients that just want a quick solution.
 The patients don’t want to listen to anything about life style changes, dietary adjustments, all of which could reasonably solve their issues without a pill.
 So many are not interested.